jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Number Of Days Of  Abusive Behavior In Arguments

  ```d11i```

 **Description/Question:** [Had an argument in which you swore, cursed, threatened another person, threw something, or pushed or hit another person in any way? ] During the past xx days (since last assessment), on how many days have you . . .
 [NOTE: MAX DAYS = 90]